Lasthxpe/rust-market-watcher/README.md

 ## What is Rust Market Watcher?

-Rust Market Watcher is a lightweight data pipeline built around the SCMM API.
+Rust Market Watcher is a lightweight data pipeline built around the SCMM API (https://rust.scmm.app/docs/index.html).

 It is meant to solve a basic but important problem first: get clean market data into a structured form before doing anything more advanced with it.